prozilla-os/ProzillaOS/public/documents/info.md

 This is ProzillaOS, a web-based operating system made with React.js by [Prozilla](https://prozilla.dev/).

-## Open Source
+## Open-source

-ProzillaOS is [open source](https://github.com/Prozilla/ProzillaOS)!
+ProzillaOS is [open-source](https://github.com/Prozilla/ProzillaOS)!
 Feel free to fork this project and create your own OS or share feedback by creating an issue on the GitHub page.

 ## Support ProzillaOS